jameshughes89/cs102/src/site/topics/stacks/stack-adt.rst

         Otherwise, if no admissible neighbour exists
             Pop from the stack

-    If the loop ever exists because of an empty stack, there is no solution
+    If the loop ever exits because of an empty stack, there is no solution

 Example